openedx/edx-documentation/en_us/edx_style_guide/source/templates/task.rst

 The *Building and Running an edX Course* guide contains these examples of task topics.

-* :ref:`installation:Enable the Third Party Authentication Feature` task presents a procedure that has just two steps.
+* :ref:`Enable the Third Party Authentication Feature` task presents a procedure that has just two steps.

 * :ref:`data:Decrypt an Encrypted File` is a task that includes alternate